-Jennifer S. Varughese is a partner at Roth Jackson.
+Jennifer S. Varughese is a member at Roth Jackson.
 Her practice focuses exclusively on U.S. immigration and nationality law, specifically in the areas of family-based immigration, naturalization, asylum, and litigation.
 Ms. Varughese has represented individuals and families from over 130 countries and throughout the United States.
 She regularly appears on behalf of clients before the U.S. Department of State (DOS), U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP), Executive Office for Immigration Review (EOIR), the Board of Immigration Appeals (BIA), and other federal courts.

 Ms. Varughese has expertise in the effect of criminal convictions on immigration benefits.
 She is an aggressive litigator who is familiar with all forms of relief before the nation’s immigration courts: Asylum/Withholding of Removal/CAT, Adjustment of Status, Cancellation of Removal, Removal of Conditions, and Waivers related to criminal, fraud/misrepresentation, and other grounds of inadmissibility and removability.